What you need to know about Stratis (STRAT), an end-to-end platform for blockchain development.

 One of the most revolutionary aspects of cryptocurrencies and blockchain technology, in general, is their decentralized power structure.
 Instead of every transaction having to flow through one centralized institution, like a bank, transactions happen on a direct peer-to-peer basis over the decentralized blockchain network.

-Proof-of-Stake (PoS).The same general principles of decentralization and community participation apply to Proof-of-Stoke consensus models.
+Proof of stake (PoS).The same general principles of decentralization and community participation apply to proof-of-stake consensus models.
 Instead of mining, which requires a massive amount of resources, PoS lets users stake some of their existing funds towards solving a block, much like placing a bet.

 Stratis tokens, STRAT, are the primary unit of currency used within the Stratis platform.
 Transactions that happen on the Stratis blockchain use the Stratis token.
 Unlike bitcoin, which can be used as an alternative currency to buy a wide variety of goods and services, STRAT is designed specifically for use within the Stratis ecosystem.

 Companies that develop applications on top of the Stratis platform can issue their own, in-house cryptographic tokens based on STRAT to handle transactions that happen within their particular blockchain environment.

 The STRAT token is available on many popular cryptocurrency exchanges, including Poloniex, Bittrex and Bittylicious.
 Depending on your country of residence and exchange support, you may be able to purchase STRAT directly using fiat currency.
 In some cases, you may need to use bitcoin or another cryptocurrency to purchase STRAT.

 Stratis is an ongoing project that is under active development.
 While there are risks, such as notoriously volatile markets, when it comes to purchasing any cryptocurrency, the value of the Stratis token may increase as more companies adopt the platform.
 Speculators who believe the Stratis platform will achieve mainstream implementation may choose to buy STRAT.